Disa-im/DisaOpenSource/README.md

 # ![](http://i.imgur.com/g0MZFu1.png) Disa's Open Source Repository

 Welcome to Disa's open source repository!
 Disa is a unified messenger currently available for Android devices.
 This open source repository aims to provide you everything needed to start developing plugins for your favorite instant messaging plaforms (or anything that you can really _make_ out of this platform).
-These plugins can then be run on any platform that runs Mono/.NET - including the ability to run on our Android build: https://play.google.com/store/apps/details?id=com.disa

 __Please note that the documention currently provided is in a very prelimenary state.
 Over the next few months, significant efforts will be placed on maturing it.
 If you can't figure it out, raise an issue or check back a month later (in hope for your question(s) answered with newly provided documentation).__